 As I mentioned above the city is primarily bike friendly.
 Because the city centre has all its canals the streets are quite narrow so city officials try to keep cars out of the city which means that there aren’t many parking spots available.
 If you’re driving you’re likely going to need to park your car on the outskirts of the city at one of the Park & Ride locations and then use public transport to get into town.
 Check the locations HERE.

-My go to is booking.com, most of their hotels offer a free cancellation and/or modification policy which I find very convenient.
+My go-to is booking.com, most of their hotels offer free cancellation and/or modification policy which I find very convenient.

 But if you’re coming as a group then I’d recommend checking Airbnb.
 It’ll be more fun staying under the same roof and it’ll probably work out if cheaper as you can usually snag some good deals on there!

-ADE also offers package deals as an accommodation solution to festival goers.
-This option is particularly good if you’re unsure about which area to stay in or it’s your first time in Amsterdam and need some guidance.
+ADE also offers package deals as an accommodation solution to festival-goers.
+This option is particularly good if you’re unsure about which area to stay in or if it’s your first time in Amsterdam and need some guidance.

-ADE has the world’s most extensive day and night programme of music, and highlights the broadest spectrum of electronic music.
+ADE has the world’s most extensive day and night programme of music and highlights the broadest spectrum of electronic music.
 Because of the vast range of genres, it’s a fantastic occasion to discover new music and new artists.
 And because the majority of the tickets are actually quite inexpensive you can afford to jump from one place to the next and try new things.
-I’m based in Thailand where we get a regular traffic of artists but it’s usually more mainstream so it was really great to be able to listen to take back some new music knowledge.
+One of the parts of this experience that I appreciate the most is being able to listen to new artists and expand my music knowledge.